juanpc2018/Amiga-Guide-4000-4000T/README.md

 ¿does A4000T require all that power at 5v? </br>
 to answer that question requires further testing under heavy load, </br>
-with several DMM that allow to Send data to a PC with [UltraDMM](https://ultradmm.com/supported-meters) or similar. </br>
+with several DMM that Send data to a PC with [UltraDMM](https://ultradmm.com/supported-meters) or similar. </br>
 Tests: </br>
 Long 3D rendering with different 060 CPU accelerator boars at 100MHz, </br>
 measuring power consumption in all places: AC Wall & DC each rail. </br>
-Emulating a CD32 & play all games from CD </br>
+Emulating a CD32 & play all games from CD + joypads </br>
 using different GPUs like ZZ9000 fully upgraded, Picaso IV, </br>
 different sound cards like AmiGUS, Sonnata & others. </br>
 using different SCSI Zorro boards, maybe PPC CPU boards also. </br>